Engineering Invoice Factoring

 • Cash advances can greatly improve shortfalls in cash flow due to slow-paying clients.

-• Does not require your business to have a long credit history, which is best for start-ups and fast-growing firms.
+• Does not require your business to have a long credit history, which is best for start-ups and new, fast-growing firms.

 • Factoring relies on the creditworthiness of your customers, not yours.